ryanoasis/vim-devicons/readme.md

 	```
 	per: https://github.com/ryanoasis/vim-devicons/issues/49#issuecomment-101753558

+---

-* How did you get color matching on just the glyph/icon in nerdtree?
+> How did you get color matching on just the glyph/icon in nerdtree ?

 	```vim
 	" NERDTress File highlighting only the glyph/icon
 	" test highlight just the glyph (icons) in nerdtree: